Corwinpro/firecrest/Roadmap.md

 #### Current task

+1. Eigensolver: implement the surface tension BC
-1. Should the Boundary conditions be in a separate class?
+2. Should the Boundary conditions be in a separate class?

 #### Major tasks